Firdapse (amifampridine) for Lambert-Eaton myasthenic syndrome

 What is Firdapse for Lambert-Eaton myasthenic syndrome?

 Firdapse (amifampridine) is an oral therapy for the symptomatic treatment of Lambert-Eaton myasthenic syndrome (LEMS).
-The therapy works to improve muscle strength and mobility in adults and children with the autoimmune disease.
+It works to improve muscle strength and mobility in adults and children with the autoimmune disease.

 It is the only orally available treatment approved in the U.S. for LEMS symptoms.